nokitakaze/Dollchan-Extension-Tools-chrome-manifest-v3/README.markdown

 - **License:** © 2023 Dollchan Extension Tools Team.<br>See the [LICENSE file](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools/blob/master/LICENSE) for license rights and limitations (MIT).

 ---
+⚠Attention!
+This is a Proof of Concept update of the original extension.
+Script injection has been replaced with proper code execution in the page context via a VM, allowing us to bypass CORS restrictions.

+Works on 2ch.su & 4chan.org.
+However, as of October 14, 2025, some of the code is 100% broken.

+This fork was created ONLY to migrate the old Manifest V2 to V3; now this WebExtension works AGAIN in Google Chrome.

+---
 **Dollchan Extension** is the userscript and extension that combines various options & features, making you hang out on [imageboards](https://en.wikipedia.org/wiki/Imageboard) in an easier and more convenient way.
 If you have visited sites like [4chan.org](http://4chan.org/) or [2ch.hk](https://2ch.hk/), then you probably already heard about it.

 It provides such functions: